 To have a deep understanding of the difference between the supply chain and distribution strategy it is important to consider three main aspects.

 Case study: Tesla and Google, from physical to digital integration

 Supply chain vs. demand chain

-Where a supply chain seeksthat can, for instance, reduce the cost of purchasing raw materials, at integrating several parts of the supply chain or at creating better logistic.
+Where a supply chain seeksthat can, for instance, reduce the cost of purchasing raw materials, integrating several parts of the supply chain, or at creating better logistics.

 Distribution channels and strategy looks more at creating demand for a product or service by leveraging on several strategies.
 For instance, having insight about potential customers can allow a company to generate demand via distribution and marketing just like in the Nike, business model.

 A supply chain concerns with all the aspects that begin with sourcing raw materials, production processes, inventory management, and all the other processes that bring a product or service in front of the final customer.

 On the other hand, a distribution strategy concerns primarily the demand chain.
 Therefore, the difference is primarily internal vs. external.
 Supply chain affects costs and how to reduce them via.

 Distribution channels and strategy looks at how to grow the demand.
 Thus, increasing revenues for the business.
 This distinction is not absolute.
 As in some cases when a core competence of a company is its supply chain management, then that also becomes a distribution strategy, just like in the Amazon business model case study.

 Via efficient inventory management, Amazon can keep large facilities where most tasks are automated.
 This allows Amazon to host third-party, of sellers that are part of the Amazon network.